 Students using meal plans or flex points must have their Morningside ID in order to eat in any of the dining areas.
-Guests will be charged a set meal price in the Wikert dining hall and have the option to pay with cash or credit cards.
+Guests will be charged a set meal price in the Wiekert dining hall and have the option to pay with cash or credit cards.
 All customers (students, faculty, staff and guests) must wear appropriate clothing and footwear in the dining areas at all times.
-With the exception of Grab 'n Go meals, no food may be removed from the Wikert Dining Hall.
+With the exception of to-go meals in Sodexo containers, no food may be removed from the Wiekert Dining Hall.
 Dishes, cups and utensils also must remain in the dining areas.
-No outside beverage containers, except Sodexo cups, are allowed in the Wikert dining hall.
+No outside beverage containers, except Sodexo cups, are allowed in the Wiekert dining hall.